JakeWharton/prerelease-testing/README.md

 # Prerelease Testing

-Automatically testing the latest versions of Kotlin and upstream dependencies on various projects.
+Automatically test projects against the latest versions of Kotlin, Gradle, and each other.

 Included projects: